jonlpersson/ed-latimore/site/_posts/2022-04-10-how-to-be-an-adult-6-things-to-stop-doing.md

 [The money in your bank account is your livelihood.](/stop-being-poor/)

 If you rely on your parents for any part of your livelihood, then they still have responsibility for you.
-This means that, like a child, your livelihood is their burden to bear until you grow up.&nbsp;
+This means that, like a child, your livelihood is their burden to bear until you grow up.

 ## 2\.
 You don't blame your childhood for your adulthood